next-boost/next-boost/README.md

 - In-place replacement for Next.js's production mode: `next start`
 - Greatly reducing the server TTFB (time-to-first-byte)
-- By using diskcache based on SQLite3, `next-boost`
+- By using [hybird-disk-cache](https://github.com/rjyo/hybrid-disk-cache) based on SQLite3 and the file system, `next-boost`
     - has no memory capacity limit, and works on cheap VPS
     - has high performance (100K+ pages in production), and may even have [better performace than pure file system](https://www.sqlite.org/fasterthanfs.html) cache
     - works on major platforms
-- Small footprint: [200 LOC](https://coveralls.io/github/rjyo/next-boost?branch=master) and 1 npm dependency for SQLLite3 (`better-sqlite3`)
+- Small footprint: [141 LOC](https://coveralls.io/github/rjyo/next-boost?branch=master) and 1 npm dependency for the cache [(`hybrid-disk-cache`)](https://github.com/rjyo/hybrid-disk-cache)
+- Used in production with 300K pages cached
+- 100% test coverage

 ## How it works